Coded-Alchemy/Drone_Demo/README.md

 - If things are left running for a while, the app wont be able to reconnect because the port will still be in use.

-- The size of the map needs to be larger.

-- The map wont automatically relocate its camera position to view the Drone marker.
-Manual scrolling north from its current position is needed.
-Zooming out via the negative button is suggested to faster locate the drone marker placed on the map.

 - exception messages are not surfaced to the user yet.

 - The app currently wont recover from weird drone states.